 2017 Training Class

-The next Master Naturalist Training class will begin on Tuesday, April 4 and will meet every other Tuesday.
+The next Master Naturalist Training class will begin on Tuesday, September 5, 2017 and will meet every other Tuesday.
+The last class is scheduled for Tuesday, November 28.
 More information on the 2017 class (including an application) can be found in the link on the right.

 Monthly Chapter Programs